 The last thing you can do with your E is simple.
 As you are falling off your trident you can use Flash and change your final landing spot.
 The best illustration of these tricks is by Westdoor against Faker in Worlds which resulted in Westdoor getting the kill ---> Click here to watch .He uses his E to avoid a turret shot and then flashes before he lands to get the slow on Faker.

-A final note would be a tip when using your Q. Since you dash a fix distance when cast you can use it to pass through some jungle walls much like yasuo.
+A note when using your Q. Since you dash a fix distance when cast you can use it to pass through some jungle walls much like yasuo.
 Placing a ward over a wall and Q'ing to get over can help you escape or cut off an enemies escape route.
 Additionally, since the dash distance is fixed, you can safely use the ability right next to an enemy to gain a bit of distance when leaving a fight.
 What I mean by this is when you are standing right next to an enemy you can use your Q to put distance between you instead of closing a gap.
 This is generally used when you all-in an enemy, you would R the enemy, E to close a bit of distance, W for the bonus damage and then Q to escape if you were in turret range or to block your opponents retreat.
 This is highly dependent on your landing spot after you E since it would determine the direction you will Q towards.

 These are just some useful tips and tricks that I use when I play Fizz jungle.
 Just keep these in mind when playing since these are slightly more advanced mechanical skills which are needed to play Fizz successfully.